NE Arnhem Land

 We work collaboratively with local organisations to ensure that we are hitting the most in-need areas and having the most effective long term outcomes.

 How can you help?

-This opportunity is open to fully qualified physiotherapists and podiatrists who are registered with the Australian Health Practitioner Regulation Agency (AHPRA).
+This opportunity is open to fully qualified physios and podiatrists who are registered with the Australian Health Practitioner Regulation Agency (AHPRA).

 If you are not in a position to volunteer but would like to help, why not consider making a tax deductible donation to this or one of several other initiatives by giving Online.
-Or, start or join a Workplace Giving Program in your workplace.
+Or, join a Work Place Giving program and make SOS Health the beneficiary, or, start or join a fundraising campaign in your workplace or social network.